TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 ]

 A polymorphic function differs from functions we have seen in the following ways:
-- It can take input from multiple differnt input types (not necessarily type, restrictions are allowed).
+- It can take input from multiple differnt input types (not necessarily all types, restrictions are allowed).
 - Its output type can be differnt for different inputs types.

 An example for such a function that we have seen in the previous section would be:
 ```
 -- | drop
-drop :: Int -> [a] -> [a]
+drop :: Integer -> [a] -> [a]
 drop _ []     = []
 drop 0 ls     = ls
 drop n (x:xs) = drop (n-1) xs
 ```
-The polymorphism of this function is shown in the type *`drop :: Int -> [a] -> [a]`* where we have used variables //the variable `a`
-(usually called a type variable) instead of explicitly mentioning a type.
+The polymorphism of this function is shown in the type *`drop :: Integer -> [a] -> [a]`* where we have used the variable `a` (usually called a type variable) instead of explicitly mentioning a type.

-This still has a lot of structure, and is not the same as forgetting about types, since, for instance, the same variable is used in both the second argument and the output, so they need to be of the same type, dropping some elements from a list of integers also gives a list of integers, we still have all the safety and correctness guarantees that types give us.
+The goal of polymorphic functions is to let us *abstract* over a collection of types.
+That take a collection of types, based on some common property (either shape, or behavior, maybe both) and treat that as a collection of elements.
+This lets us build functions that work on "all lists" or "all maybe types" and so on.

+The example @code_of_drop brings together all types of lists and only looks at the _shape_ of the element, that of a list, and does not look at the bhevaiour at all.
+This is shown by using the type variable `a` in the definition, indicating that we don't care about the properties of the list items.

 #exercise(sub: "Datatypes of some list functions")[
 A nice exercise would be to write the types of the following functions defined in the previous section: *`head`*, *`tail`*, *`(!!)`*, *`take`* and *`splitAt`*.
 ]

+We have now given a type to one of the 3 functions discussed above, by giving a way to group together types by their common _shape_.
+This is not enough to give types of the other two functions (`(==)` and `elem`), for that we will need a way to group together types by shared _bhehaviour_, which we will see in the next section.

+#def(sub: "2 Types of Polymorphism")[
+- Polymorphism done by grouping types that with common _shape_ is called *Parametric Polymorphism*.
+- Polymorphism done by grouping types that with common _behaviour_ is called *Ad-Hoc Polymorphism*.
+]

+We will come back to *parametric polymorphism* in the second half of the chapter, but for now we discuss *Ad-Hoc polymorphism*.

 == A Taste of Type Classes
-Consider the case of the integer functions
+Consider the case of the `Integer` functions

 ```
-f :: Int -> Int
+f :: Integer -> Integer
 f x = x^2 + 2*x + 1

-g :: Int -> Int
+g :: Integer -> Integer
 g x = (x + 1)^2
 ```

-We know that both functions, do the same thing in the mathematical sense, given any input, both of then have the same output, this is called function extensionality.
+We know that both functions, do the same thing in the mathematical sense, given any input, both of then have the same output, so mathematicans call them the same, and write $f=g$ this is called *function extensionality*.
 But the does the following expression make sense in haskell?

 ```
 -- | Function Extensionality